zmerrychristmas/zmerrychristmas.github.io/_posts/2022-12-04-aws-concept-and-classic-solutions-architecture.md

 ## Amazon Resource Names (ARNs)

 ## Questions
-1. What functionality does STS provide? it generates short term credentials which can be used to interact with AWS resources.
+**1. What functionality does STS provide?** it generates short term credentials which can be used to interact with AWS resources.

-2. Which of the following is NOT an example of a 'real' identity which can be referenced by ARNs in resource policies?
+**2. Which of the following is NOT an example of a 'real' identity which can be referenced by ARNs in resource policies?**
 IAM Groups

-3. How are role sessions revoked (Choose one)
+**3. How are role sessions revoked (Choose one)**
 A inline policy is added to the role with an explicit deny for role assumptions before ..
 NOW

-4. If an SCP on the AWS account allows S3, a managed policy attached to your identity allows S3 and an inline policy denys S3.. what is your effective access (Choose one)
+**4. If an SCP on the AWS account allows S3, a managed policy attached to your identity allows S3 and an inline policy denys S3.. what is your effective access** (Choose one)
 Denied

-5. An SCP on account B denies S3.
+5.**An SCP on account B denies S3.
 A resource policy on the bucket in account B allows account A. An identity policy on Bob in Account A allows access to S3.
-What is the effective access when Bob accesses the bucket in account B (choose one)
+What is the effective access when Bob accesses the bucket in account B** (choose one)
 ## Hash
 ## SSL/TLS
 ## Digital Signal